 The Vietnamese people are some of the friendliest I’ve met in 20+ countries.
-Their warmth and hospitality, unlike the images portrayed in war movies, has proven that much has changed since the war ended in 1975.
+Their warmth and hospitality, unlike the images portrayed in war movies, have proven that much has changed since the war ended in 1975.
 Even as an American, many Vietnamese respond to my nationality with a firm ‘thumbs up.’

 The welcoming smiles of the Vietnamese are one of the reasons I decided to live here.
 After two backpacking trips and several new friendships, I now work as a tour leader helping other westerners experience the same.

 Perhaps the biggest smiles of all are found in Quy Nhon, a quiet, coastal town midway between the shopping mecca of Hoi An and the beach resort of Nha Trang.
 It receives few tourists as it is located in one of the least developed areas in the country.
-In 40 trips across Vietnam I’ve been fortunate to stop in Quy Nhon seven times.
+In 40 trips across Vietnam, I’ve been fortunate to stop in Quy Nhon seven times.

 Nguyen Nga Center